Updated December 1, 2020

 Housing and Residential Life

-While testing is not required, it is highly encouraged and it will be available for residents through Fresno State.
-All residents are encouraged to participate in baseline testing provided by Fresno State at the Save Mart Center through August 21st.
-After this date, please contact Fresno State’s Health Center for COVID-19 testing resources at 559.278.2734.
+Testing is required for all Student Housing residents and it is available for residents through Fresno State at the Save Mart Center.
+Please contact Fresno State’s Health Center for COVID-19 testing resources at 559.278.2734.
 Students may also seek testing at any Fresno County testing site or through their provider.

 Beyond testing, there are a number of initial steps that we recommend students take prior to arrival in order to mitigate the risk of COVID-19 transmission.
 This includes actions like reducing non-essential time out of their homes for the two week period prior to leaving for school, avoiding non-essential travel, using facial coverings, physically distancing, and monitoring their health and well-being.
 We will be sharing these recommendations with all students.